jaypipes/articles/openstack/mulligan.md

 ## Footnotes

-[1] Yes, I'm aware Jess Frazelle wasn't actually asking the OpenStack community what the next version of OpenStack would look like.
+[1] Yes, I'm fully aware Jess Frazelle wasn't actually asking the OpenStack community what the next version of OpenStack would look like.
 Rather, she was opining that some negative aspects of the OpenStack ecosystem and approach have snuck into Kubernetes.
 Still, I think it's an interesting question to ponder, regardless.

 [2] Numerous folks have pointed to the "[Big